openstack/ironic-specs/specs/approved/active-node-creation.rst

 Upgrades and Backwards Compatibility
 ====================================

-This feature will not be visible to older API clients via a the API micro-version interface.
+This feature will not be usable by older API clients via the API micro-version interface.

-An older API client will receive the ``DEPLOYING`` as opposed to ``ADOPTING`` as this is the closest existing state representing the current state of the node.
-Additionally the state of ``DEPLOYING`` will prevent the nova API from considering the node as an available node for deployment on to.

-An older API client will receive the ``ERROR`` state for any node in ``ADOPTFAIL`` to allow for easy identification and deliniation of a node that failed verification.

 Documentation Impact
 ====================